bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/README.md

 ### Anatomy of styling rules

 Now that we have our selectors in place we need to tell the browser what to do with those selectors.
 Inside of our style tags, we will insert the rules.
 Classes will always begin with ".", and Ids will always begin with "#", elements will begin with neither and just have the element name.
-After the name of the selector we will use braces ("{}") to hold our rules to that one selector.
+After the name of the selector we will use braces ("{}") to hold our rules for that one selector.

 ```html
   <style>